Approval of External Providers of Credit

 There are two elements to the fee structure:

-• The cost of the upfront accreditation process itself, which has typically been in the region of £5000.
+- The cost of the upfront accreditation process itself, which has typically been in the region of £5000.

 The UH Centre for Academic Quality Assurance delivers workshops on the External Accreditation process, primarily for auditors and moderators.
 It is advisable that those School staff who are negotiating and/or liaising with organisations on potential external accreditation arrangements attend one of these workshops.
+Pease contact the Centre for Academic Quality Assurance team for advice.

-Form ADC2a is prepared by the School in liaison with the Centre for Academic Quality Assurance, for consideration by the appropriate School Executive Group (SEG) and then onto the University Chief Executive’s Group (CEG) for Vice-Chancellor’s initial approval.
-However, in most cases, the PVC (Enterprise) will approve as the VC’s nominee.
 The VC (or nominee) will take a view on the suitability of the proposed partner, in terms of strategic fit, potential for growth and financial benefit to the University.
 They will also take a view (based upon the risk assessment of the potential partner presented in the ADC2a form) on whether further due diligence is required, in the form of a financial audit.
-This initial approval (i) initiates the liaison between Academic Registry and the School in respect of preparation of the EAA, and (ii) allows the School to formalise the accreditation arrangements.
-Note that the EAA template may only be accessed by staff from Academic Registry or UH Global.

 A meeting is arranged between the UH School and the organisation, with the support of the Centre for Academic Quality Assurance where necessary.
 This meeting will identify:

-• the proposed level and credit-rating of the credit;
+- the proposed level and credit-rating of the credit;

-• the extent to which the University is involved with curriculum development, Short Course Descriptor (SCD) production, delivery & assessment (this will govern the costing arrangements).
+- the extent to which the University is involved with curriculum development, Short Course Descriptor (SCD) production, delivery & assessment (this will govern the costing arrangements).

-There are ten areas included in the audit process through which the University seeks to assure itself that the client has the capability to deliver HE courses (see Appendix 4N), and that the courses which will be the subject of the agreement are themselves at an appropriate HE level.
+There are ten areas included in the audit process through which the University seeks to assure itself that the client has the capability to deliver HE courses (see Appendix 4N Accreditation Audit Form), and that the courses which will be the subject of the agreement are themselves at an appropriate HE level.
 The School representative will explain the process to the organisation, using the Accreditation Audit – External Provider Form and it is the responsibility of the organisation, supported by their University liaison person to provide the evidence to meet the criteria in the ten areas, which are:

-• Rationale and demand
+- Rationale and demand

-• The proposal
+- The proposal

-• Management of the course
+- Management of the course

-• Publicity, recruitment & admissions
+- Publicity, recruitment & admissions

-• Physical resources for delivery of the course
+- Physical resources for delivery of the course

-• Staffing resources and staff development
+- Staffing resources and staff development

-• Learning and teaching strategies
+- Learning and teaching strategies

-• Assessment
+- Assessment

-• Quality Assurance
+- Quality Assurance

-• Learner guidance and support
+- Learner guidance and support

 It is the organisation’s responsibility to prepare and then submit the agreed evidence & SCD(s) in support of the ten approval criteria for auditing and moderation.
 Evidence is submitted to the School.
 SCDs should be prepared jointly by the organisation and the UH School.
 All SCDs should then be signed by the organisation (an appropriate resource/training manager), externally-approved and then signed by the appropriate UH Dean of School to confirm the School will provide the required resource to support and/or undertake delivery and assessment; and by the Associate Dean of School (AQA) to confirm that the aims, learning outcomes, academic content, level, credit-rating, etc. are appropriate, Final School sign-off of SCDs follows the successful completion of the audit.